-"neutral speciation" does not rule them out.
-For example, it is absolutely conceivable that the parameter values of one simulation run are so similar to another simulation run that it permits the interpretation of one species going through either an allopatric or sympatric speciation.
-Specifically, such divergences can be thought to start with some small deviations in parts of one species' genome from another in a given habitat.
-Drawing parameter values randomly in the way our simulation did is a general way to model the effect rather than the mechanism of such speciations, and to model the latter their mathematical formulations must be in place first which is lacking at this point.
-Nevertheless, since our design is focused on the statistics of an ensemble of many individual runs, it allows us to have something to say about the number of surviving species aggregated over many habitats contemporaneously or over many temporal episodes of speciation and succession of one habitat.
-One obvious finding is that individual systems can behave very differently and thus sweeping principles cannot be obtained from them (Figs. (1c) and (5a)).
+4. Discussion.
+As mentioned in the Method section, each simulation run can be thought to simulate speciation or primary succession of a particular and isolated habitat.
+The simulation setup can be interpreted for the establishment of an ecosystem when all possible species are given an equal chance with a uniformly small initial population.
+It is an in silico simulation of 'neutral speciation'.
+Although it is not explicitly said to model allopatric speciation by which species diverge while being isolated geographically or sympatric speciation by which species diverge while inhabiting the same place via polyploidization, hybrid formation, or sexual selection, our 'neutral speciation' does not rule them out.
+For example, it is conceivable that the parameter values of one simulation run can be very similar to another simulation run so that it permits the interpretation of one species going through either an allopatric or sympatric speciation.
+Specifically, such divergences can be thought to start with some small deviations in parts of one species' genome from another in a given habitat, and drawing parameter values randomly in the way our simulation did is one way to model such differences and deviations.
+Since our design is focused on the statistics of an ensemble of many individual runs, it allows us to have something to say about the number of surviving species aggregated over many habitats contemporaneously or over many temporal episodes of speciation and succession of one habitat.
+One obvious finding is that individual systems can behave very differently and thus sweeping principles cannot be obtained from them (Fig.1(c), 5(a)).
 Another unambiguous finding is the phenomenon of trophication that higher trophic levels appear only at higher resource gradient.
-As another general rule, trophic species are separated in orders of magnitude in biomass, which is consistent with the observation that in biomass plant dominates herbivore and herbivore dominates carnivore.
-Some less obvious aspects of our result are commented below.
+Another general rule is that trophic species are separated in orders of magnitude in biomass, which is consistent with the observation that in biomass plant dominates herbivore which in turn dominates carnivore.
+Some less obvious aspects of our model and its consequences are commented below.

-One-Life Rule vs. Paradoxes
+One-Life Rule v.s.
+Paradoxes.
 Based on what we know about life on Earth we can axiomatically assume that every organism has only one finite life.
-To translate this postulate into mathematics, let x_t be the population of one species in individual count or total biomass, then the per-capita growth in any time span $\tau > 0$ must satisfy this fundamental constraint,

-$$(x{t+\tau} - x_t) / x_t = x{t+\tau} / x_t - 1 \ge -1$$ .

-If we assume because of resource limitation in space and nutrient necessary for life that for any $\tau > 0$, then the expression below summaries what is referred to as the One-Life Rule (Deng 2008, Deng 2009), where the superscript "+" means the limit converges always from above to -1.
-This rule is not obeyed by almost all discrete population models (Deng 2008, Deng 2009) nor by those discrete models for biodiversity (Hughes 2000, Ives 2002, McPeek 2008).
+To translate this postulate into mathematics, let x_t be the population of one species in individual count or total biomass, then the per-capita growth in any time span $\tau > 0$ must satisfy this fundamental constraint, $(x{t+\tau} - x_t)/x_t = x{t+\tau}/x_t - 1 \ge -1$.
+If we assume because of resource limitation in space and nutrient necessary for life that $\lim{x_t \to \infty} \frac{x{t+\tau}}{x_t} = 0$ for any where the superscript '+' means the limit converges always from above to -1, and the value -1 means that individuals of the species die exactly once in the time period $[0.\tau]$ when the initial population x_t becomes unbounded.
+This rule is not obeyed by almost all discrete population models ([23, 24]) nor by those discrete models for biodiversity ([45, 49, 65]).
 This is one of the two main reasons we used a continuous rather than a discrete model for this paper.
-(The other reason to reject discrete models in ecological modeling is because of the fact that they in general violate the Time Invariance Principle which is the basis for the reproducibility of independent experiments (Deng 2008, Deng 2009)).
+(The other reason for rejecting discrete models in ecological modeling is because they in general violate the Time Invariance Principle which is the theoretical basis for the reproducibility of independent experiments ([23, 24]).)

-$$\lim{x_t \to \infty} \frac{x{t+\tau}}{x_t} = 0$$
+$\tau > 0$, then the expression below summaries what is referred to as the One-Life Rule ([23, 24])